prakhaaar/quiethours/README.md

 # Quiet Hours Scheduler 🛎️🌙

-A beautiful Next.js app for managing quiet hours built with Supabase Auth, MongoDB, and scheduled cron notifications.
+A beautiful Next.js app for managing quiet hours built with Supabase Auth, Postgresql, and scheduled cron notifications.
 Define quiet-hour blocks with automatic overlap prevention and get timely email reminders.
-Secure access is enforced with Row-Level Security (RLS).
+Secure access is enforced with Row-Level Security (RLS) and a very visually stunning UI with framer UI;

 ## ✨ Highlights